How COVID-19 Vaccine Tax Credit Expansions Can Encourage More Vaccinations

 Moderator: Jeanette Mulvey, Editor-in-Chief at CO—, U.S. Chamber of Commerce

-Featured Guests: Neil Bradley, Executive VP and Chief Policy Officer, U.S. Chamber of Commerce, Tom West, Deputy Assistant Secretary, Office of Tax Policy, U.S. Treasury Department
+Featured Guests: Neil Bradley, Executive Vice President, Chief Policy Officer and Head of Strategic Advocacy, U.S. Chamber of Commerce, Tom West, Deputy Assistant Secretary, Office of Tax Policy, U.S. Treasury Department

 In July 2021, the Biden Administration implemented changes to its COVID-19 relief programs designed to help small businesses recover from the impact of the pandemic.
 One significant change is the expansion of an existing COVID-19 vaccine tax credit where employers can be reimbursed for paid time off given to employees who miss work for vaccine-related reasons, including receiving and recovering from the vaccine, accompanying a family member to get vaccinated or taking care of a recovering family member.
 The Small Business Administration (SBA) also streamlines loan forgiveness through the Paycheck Protection Program (PPP).

 In a recent CO— Small Business Update moderated by Jeanette Mulvey, editor in chief of CO— by the U.S. Chamber of Commerce, Tom West, deputy assistant secretary at the U.S. Treasury Department’s Office of Tax Policy and Neil Bradley, EVP and chief policy officer at U.S. Chamber of Commerce, shared insights on these new COVID-19 vaccine tax credit expansions and other relief programs for small employers.